Ivy Park

 Ivy Park is an athleisure clothing line owned, managed, and operated by American singer-songwriter Beyoncé through her management company Parkwood Entertainment.
 It was introduced in 2016.
 In March 2023, Beyoncé and Adidas mutually agreed to end their partnership, allowing Beyoncé to retain full ownership and control over Ivy Park.
+The final Adidas x Ivy Park collection, Ivy Park Noir, was released in October 2023, coinciding with the final night of Beyoncé's Renaissance World Tour.

 History

 Originally co-founded by Beyoncé and Philip Green, Ivy Park launched a joint venture with Topshop in October 2014 and operated under the company Parkwood Topshop Athletic Ltd. Initially planned for the fall of 2015, Ivy Park's launch was postponed to the spring of 2016, with an official release date of April 14, 2016 for in-store and online retailers.

 On March 31, 2016, Beyoncé announced the new line by unveiling two covers for the May issue of Elle magazine.
 The issue features an in-depth interview where Beyoncé shares her goals for the brand and its focus on women.
 She explains her desire to "push the boundaries of athletic wear and to support and inspire women who understand that beauty is more than your physical appearance".
 On the same day, Beyoncé also released a promotional video titled "Where Is Your Park," which provides viewers with a glimpse into her workout routine and includes samples of the upcoming clothing line.
 The video also tells the brand's origin story and highlights the significance of its name: Ivy represents her daughter Blue Ivy Carter, and Park, represents Parkwood Park in Houston, where Beyoncé used to go to exercise and find personal strength.
 She elaborated in the video:

 “I would wake up in the morning, and my dad would come knocking at my door, telling me it's time to go running.
 I remember wanting to stop, but I would push myself to keep going.
 It taught me discipline.
 And I would think about my dreams.
 I would think about the sacrifices my parents made for me.
 I would think about my little sister and how I was her hero.
 I would look at the beauty around me, the sun shining through the trees.
 I would keep breathing.
 There are things I'm still afraid of.
 When I have to conquer those things, I still go back to that park.
 Before I hit the stage, I go back to that park.
 When it was time for me to give birth, I went back to that park.
 The park became a state of mind.
 The park became my strength.
 The park is what made me who I am.
 Where's your park?”

 The sportswear line includes tops, bottoms, swimwear, and accessories that range from $30 to $200.

 On November 14, 2018, Parkwood Entertainment acquired total ownership of the Ivy Park brand away from co-founder Green following allegations of sexual harassment and racial abuse.